Meet the Other Phone. Only the apps you allow.

 Is damp driving you to distraction?
 Investing in a cheap and efficient moisture absorber can help to keep mould and mildew at bay.

-While the best dehumidifier will sort the issue out, you may not be too keen to shell out some £200-plus, particularly if you only have a relatively minor damp problem.
-(Although we do recommend checking out our guide to the best budget dehumidifiers for some pocket-friendly alternatives).
-Non-electric moisture absorbers are a highly effective alternative and cost a fraction of the price of a dehumidifier.
-They can be discretely placed on window sills, in cupboards and on dashboards without making a noisy fuss.
+What's more, you may not be too keen to shell out some £200-plus on a dehumidifier, particularly if you only have a relatively minor damp problem (Although we do recommend checking out our guide to the best budget dehumidifiers for some pocket-friendly alternatives).
+Non-electric moisture traps are a highly effective alternative and cost a fraction of the price of a dehumidifier.
+They can be discretely placed on window sills, in cupboards and on dashboards, silently drawing moisture and improving air quality.

 But which one to choose?
 We scoured the Mumsnet forums (which have around 8 million unique users each month), collating tried and tested recommendations on the best moisture absorbers that users rate and would happily recommend to others.
 We’ve also investigated the views of experts and consumer champions Which?
 Before scrutinising wider consumer reviews to learn more about the products on our shortlist.